A NEW APPROACH IN AN AGE OLD BUSINESS+44 (0) 1926 691 141

 We are unable to accept funds from countries on the Financial Action Task Force High Risk and Non-Cooperative Jurisdiction Lists.

-Motor vehicles can be collected from our central location from the Wednesday following the sale.
+Motor vehicles can be collected from our central location from the Monday following the sale.
 Buyers should satisfy themselves that they have all relevant spares, documents and keys relating to their lot(s) at time of collection.
-Lots not collected by the Friday following the auction will be charged a storage fee of £30 + VAT per week.
+Motor vehicles not collected by 1pm on the Thursday following the auction will be taken by our transport partners to their storage facility in Northampton for a fee of £150 plus VAT.
+Storage will be charged at £10 plus VAT per day from the Friday.

 Our transport partners, EM Rogers, can assist with collection and delivery.
 Please contact them on 01604 755511 for a quote.